 - Encryption strength.
 When using a VPN, you might sometimes have to sacrifice security for speed or vice versa.
 Since encryption consumes part of your bandwidth, it results in lower speeds.
 So, the weaker your encryption, the speedier your VPN.

 - Split tunneling.
 VPNs that offer the split tunneling feature can also help increase the overall speeds.
-That’s because your internet traffic is divided and some of it is sent through a VPN, while the remaining part connects regularly.
+That’s because your Internet traffic is divided and some of it is sent through a VPN, while the remaining part connects regularly.
 Doing this can reduce the use of bandwidth, thus boosting speed.

 - Wide range of servers.
 It’s crucial that a VPN offers a huge number of servers, including some nearby your location.
 You can expect the fastest server to be the one that is one of the closest to your location rather than those that are on the other side of the world.
-On top of that, having an array of servers to choose from lets you avoid crowded ones (which are typically very slow).
+On top of that, having an array of VPN servers to choose from lets you avoid crowded ones (which are typically very slow).

 However, sometimes, speed issues can be unrelated to the VPN itself.
-For instance, if your internet speed is low, a VPN is not going to improve it (unless your internet provider throttles your connection).
+For instance, if your Internet speed is low, a VPN is not going to improve it (unless your Internet provider throttles your connection).

-Fastest VPNs – our detailed list:
+The fastest VPNs – our detailed list: